 3. Resolve the problem

-Now that you know what the culprit is, it’s time to resolve your them.
+Now that you know what the culprits are, it’s time to resolve them.

 Solving Server Performance Issues